 - 5.1.
-Employees (and prospective employees) - - 5.1.1. every employee will be selected, promoted and treated fairly and solely on the basis of their abilities and potential. - 5.1.2. no employee or prospective employee will receive less favourable treatment on the grounds detailed in Paragraph 2.5 above. - 5.1.3. any employee who commits an act of unlawful discrimination against a colleague or learner or visitor (or induces or attempts to induce others to do so), or who victimises an individual who has complained that unlawful discrimination has taken place, will be dealt with in accordance with the Bullying and Harassment Policy and/or the Disciplinary Procedure. - 5.1.4. any employee who commits an act of unlawful discrimination within the recruitment and selection (including promotion) process will be dealt with in accordance with the Staff Disciplinary Procedure. - 5.2.
-Learners (and prospective learners) and visitors - - 5.2.1. no learner, prospective learner or visitor will receive less favourable treatment on the grounds detailed in Paragraph 2.5 above; - 5.2.2. all prospective learners will be treated solely on the basis of their abilities and potential for success on the courses/programmes for which they have applied; - 5.2.3. any learner who commits an act of unlawful discrimination against a College employee, a contractor's or partner's employee, a fellow learner or a visitor (or induces or attempts to induce others to do so) or who victimises an individual who has complained that unlawful discrimination has taken place, will be dealt with in accordance with the Anti-Harassment and Anti-Bullying Policy and Procedure and/or the learner Student Disciplinary Code.
+Employees (and prospective employees) - - 5.1.1. every employee will be selected, promoted and treated fairly and solely on the basis of their abilities and potential. - 5.1.2. no employee or prospective employee will receive less favourable treatment on the grounds detailed in Paragraph 3.5 above. - 5.1.3. any employee who commits an act of unlawful discrimination against a colleague or learner or visitor (or induces or attempts to induce others to do so), or who victimises an individual who has complained that unlawful discrimination has taken place, will be dealt with in accordance with the Bullying and Harassment Policy and/or the Disciplinary Procedure.
+The College takes a zero-tolerance approach to such matters. - 5.1.4. any employee who commits an act of unlawful discrimination within the recruitment and selection (including promotion) process will be dealt with in accordance with the Staff Disciplinary Procedure. - 5.2.
+Learners (and prospective learners) and visitors - - 5.2.1. no learner, prospective learner or visitor will receive less favourable treatment on the grounds detailed in Paragraph 3.5 above; - 5.2.2. all prospective learners will be treated solely on the basis of their abilities and potential for success on the courses/programmes for which they have applied; - 5.2.3. any learner who commits an act of unlawful discrimination against a College employee, a contractor's or partner's employee, a fellow learner or a visitor (or induces or attempts to induce others to do so) or who victimises an individual who has complained that unlawful discrimination has taken place, will be dealt with in accordance with the Anti-Harassment and Anti-Bullying Policy and Procedure and/or the learner Student Disciplinary Code.
+The College takes a zero tolerance approach to such matters.